sshang1995/MBTA/README.md

 ## Future work

-1. add caching to save API response
+1. Add caching to save API response
-2. add rate limiting for the API
+2. Add rate limiting for the API